In my past four email outreach campaigns, I sent 154 emails and got a reply rate of 22.7%.

 There are many tools to incorporate here.
 A perfect example is Mailshake: an automation software that lets you generate personalized messages and send and follow up on them in bulk.

-First, import a CSV file of your contacts - that’s a list of their names with email addresses.
+First, import a CSV file of your contacts using their CSV importer - that’s a list of their names with email addresses.
 Once done, write your templates.